colinpeng-datascience/data-science-e-commerce/README.md

 # Data_Science_with_Ecommerce
-This repository contains some sample codes of my work as a data scientist in an ecommerce industry.
+This repository contains some sample codes of my work as a data scientist in an ecommerce company.